jtommo44/webmapsinR/README.md

 # webmapsinR

-# Repository of data and code used to generate my displayed webmaps
+Repository of data and code used to generate my displayed webmaps

+Also my first commit to GitHub with R